-The information on this page is intended for offer-holders and current students.
+The information on this page is intended for people who have received an offer of a place at Balliol (offer-holders) and for current students.
 In addition, it is important that you read the following:

 - the terms and conditions of the Student Tenancy for Residential Premises, which you will be asked to sign once you have been allocated a room;